natanlao/unclaimed-property/README.md

 * It's better to load your data first, then create an index.
 Be mindful of this, especially because indexes can make INSERT and UPDATE expensive.
 * Binary trees!

+### `EXPLAIN` and `EXPLAIN QUERY PLAN`

+The gist:

+* Queries are evaluated / compiled / translated into "query plans".
+* The query plan is what is executed.
+* Seeing the query plan is very quick and can give me a window into query performance without actually running the entire query.

+Didn't start doing this until late in the game, and I kind of want to go back and look at all the query plans for these queries.

+### `.timer on`

+SQLite has a built in query timer, which would have been better to use so I could see which operations in particular were affected by the changes I made.

 ## Benchmarks